In the first of our 'Insider Guides' series - we give you our favourite places to eat, stay and shop in the ochre city, Marrakech...

 Other great shopping destinations include Owl Marrakech for handmade womenswear and resortwear - think a modern spin on kaftans, kimonos and a gorgeous edit of baskets and accessories to complete the look.
 Max&Jan - opened by the Swiss-Belgian designer duo is worth popping in to for boho womenswear and jewellery, as well as an edit of emerging Moroccan designers.

-For me, there is only one place to lay your head in Marrakech - Riad el Fenn.
+One of my favourite places to lay my head in Marrakech is Riad el Fenn.
 Based in the heart of the Medina and created from no less than 5 interconnected riads, it is an inner sanctum of dappled courtyards, photogenic root terraces and 28 beautifully executed rooms.
 Each individually styled - a mixture of jewel colours, vintage furnishings and contemporary art.
 There's a spa, shop, yoga terrace, cinema and plenty of lounging nooks to escape too.
 The vibe is relaxed and cosseting - the perfect antidote to the hectic pace of Marrakech.

 5 great places to dine...

 Café Clock has a relaxed, boho vibe with sunset views over the kasbah.
 Every Monday and Thursday they host traditional hikayat (storytelling) performances, and there's live Gnaoua and Amazigh music on Sundays giving diners a taste of Morocco's cultural heritage alongside authentic local cuisine.

 The roof-top terrasse des épices is best after dark - the lantern-lit booths, live music and great food make it a great dinner option - try the tanja - beef or lamb cooked slowly for several hours over charcoal in an earthenware jug.